webtechnick/CakePHP-Paypal-IPN-Plugin/README.txt

 3.0: Added new basic Paypal IPN email capabality.
 3.5 Added checkout feature for multiple items paypal button.
-Documentation bellow 3.5.1: Renamed columns option_name_1 and option_name_2 to option_name1 and option_name2 respectively
+Documentation bellow 3.5.1: Renamed columns option_name_1 and option_name_2 to option_name1 and option_name2 respectively 3.5.2: Updating to latest conventions in CakePHP 1.3, no longer requires Auth, all cart items will be reviewable in paypal_items table

 Special thanks: Peter Butler <http://www.studiocanaria.com>